 - Encourage your student to seek out campus resources and ask for help.

 - Be available to listen, support and encourage your student.

 - Allow your student to make mistakes in this safe environment as they grow toward autonomy.

 - The Academic Advising Center will provide a safe, non-judgmental and comfortable advising atmosphere.

-- Advisors will adopt a clear understanding of the undergraduate curriculum and the tools necessary to assist students in developing appropriate academic plans as well as personal and professional goals.
+- Advisors have a clear understanding of the undergraduate curriculum and the tools necessary to assist students in developing appropriate academic plans as well as personal and professional goals.

-- Advisors will be knowledgeable about academic opportunities and be able to recommend a course of study (when appropriate) that is congruent with the student’s professional and personal goals.
+- Advisors are knowledgeable about academic opportunities and be able to recommend a course of study (when appropriate) that is congruent with the student’s professional and personal goals.

 - Advisors provide intervention for students who receive progress reports and/or other notifications of possible failure or concerns.

 - Advisors appropriately refer student to college support services (counseling, career services, residence life, multicultural center, education abroad, etc) when necessary.